Eleoper/Ecommerce-Page/README.md

 Cameron edited hrefs in each file to link to the new htmls (shirts.html, shorts.html, sweaters.html) Cameron edited the href for the logo at the top of the page to link to index.html
-	NOTE: **For the logo href, please change if it's not the intended use**
+	NOTE: **For the logo href, please change if it's not the intended use** Cameron added DEAL OF THE DAY to index.html Homepage Cameron added three items for the deals of the day